kodek16/colang/versions/next.md

 - Extended `read` statements to work with strings: `read s` consumes the next word (whitespace-delimited) from stdin and stores it literal in the `s` variable.
+- Modified `write` statements to work with either strings or `int`.

+## Incompatible changes

+- `write` statement used with `int` value no longer automatically appends a newline character.